 The Altamont School offers generous financial aid and merit scholarship programs.
-Of the current student body, approximately 22% received some form of financial aid, approximately 17% received some form of merit award, and approximately 15% received some form of fellowship or legacy award for the 2017-18 school year.
+Of the current student body, approximately 44% received some form of aid; approximately 27% received some form of merit, fellowship or legacy award for the 2018-19 school year.

 Merit and Endowed Scholarships are intended to attract students with exceptional academic ability and leadership achievement.
 These scholarships are available to students who have been at the school for at least a year.
-Altamont's endowed scholarship fund is made possible through the generosity of individuals and companies.
-These donors believe that lives can be changed with an Altamont education and have ensured that generations of deserving students will reap the benefits.
+Altamont's endowed scholarship fund is made possible through the generosity of individuals and companies who believe that lives can be changed with an Altamont education.

 - How to Apply for Financial Aid

 - How to Apply for Merit and Endowed Scholarships

 - How to Apply for Legacy and Fellowship Awards